expo/expo/docs/pages/distribution/app-stores.md

 - Add a great [icon](../guides/app-icons.md).
 Icon requirements between iOS and Android differ and are fairly strict, so be sure and familiarize yourself with that guide.
 - Customize your [primaryColor](../workflow/configuration.md#primarycolor).
-- Make sure your app has a valid iOS [Bundle Identifier](../workflow/configuration.md#bundleidentifier) and [Android Package](../workflow/configuration.md#package).
+- Make sure your app has a valid iOS [Bundle Identifier](../versions/latest/config/app/#bundleidentifier) and [Android Package](../versions/latest/config/app/#package).
 Take care in choosing these, as you will not be able to change them later.

 ## Versioning your App

 You'll use the **app.json** file to specify the version of your app, but there are a few different fields each with specific functionality.

-- [`version`](../workflow/configuration.md#version) will apply both to iOS and Android.
+- [`version`](../versions/latest/config/app/#version) will apply both to iOS and Android.
 For iOS, this corresponds to `CFBundleShortVersionString`, and for Android this corresponds to `versionName`.
 This is your user-facing version string for both platforms.
-- [`android.versionCode`](../workflow/configuration.md#versioncode) functions as your internal Android version number.
+- [`android.versionCode`](../versions/latest/config/app/#versioncode) functions as your internal Android version number.
 This will be used to distinguish different binaries of your app.
-- [`ios.buildNumber`](../workflow/configuration.md#buildnumber) functions as your internal iOS version number, and corresponds to `CFBundleVersion`.
+- [`ios.buildNumber`](../versions/latest/config/app/#buildnumber) functions as your internal iOS version number, and corresponds to `CFBundleVersion`.
 This will be used to distinguish different binaries of your app.

-To access these values at runtime, you can use the [Expo Constants API](../versions/latest/sdk/constants.md):
+To access these values at runtime, you can use the [Expo Application API](../versions/latest/sdk/application.md):

-- Use [`Constants.nativeAppVersion`](../versions/latest/sdk/constants.md#constantsnativeappversion) to access the `version` value listed above.
+- Use [`Application.nativeApplicationVersion`](../versions/latest/sdk/application/#applicationnativeapplicationversion) to access the `version` value listed above.
-- Use [`Constants.nativeBuildVersion`](../versions/latest/sdk/constants.md#constantsnativebuildversion) to access either `android.versionCode` or `ios.buildNumber` values (depending on the current platform)
+- Use [`Application.nativeBuildVersion`](../versions/latest/sdk/application/#applicationnativebuildversion) to access either `android.versionCode` or `ios.buildNumber` values (depending on the current platform)

 ## Privacy Policy